microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 | My Purchasing Events | Purchase order released | This business event is triggered when a purchase order is released to the internal warehouse/external logistics company, so they're ready to receive goods coming their way.
 This trigger occurs when the Release button is clicked on Purchase Order page in Business Central. |
 | My Sales Events | Sales order released | This business event is triggered when a sales order is released to the internal warehouse/external logistics company, so they're ready to pick and ship goods.
 This trigger occurs when the Release button is clicked on Sales Order page in Business Central. |

-To build and install an extension that implements those sample business events for private preview, follow these steps:
+To build and install an extension that implements those sample business events for preview, follow these steps:
-1. Collect two AL files (*MyEventCategory.EnumExt.al* and *MyBusinessEvents.al*) from this private preview folder.
+1. Collect two AL files (*MyEventCategory.EnumExt.al* and *MyBusinessEvents.al*) from this preview folder.
 1. Build an extension by adding those files to your AL project in Visual Studio Code, see [Developing in AL](https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).

    ![Screenshot](../../../images/adding-files-to-project.png)

-1. Install the extension on your Business Central environment that we've enabled for private preview, see [Installing Extensions in Business Central](https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall).
+1. Install the extension on your Business Central environment, see [Installing Extensions in Business Central](https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall).

+If your Business Central environment is on **22.2 or higher**, our Business Central catalog already has more business events added/built-in.

 ## Connect Business Central to Dataverse
 To connect your Business Central environment to a Dataverse environment, on which you want to submit subscriptions and receive notifications of business events, follow these steps: